I have long considered Hawaii to be one of the ultimate eating destinations in the world.

 The hamburger is arguably the most famous of all American foods, but while it's normally enjoyed pressed between two buns, in Hawaii you have the opportunity to eat a burger in a loco moco.

-Take a foam container, fill the entire bottom with fresh steamed rice, pile on a a few giant sized fried hamburger patties that are mixed with onions and seasonings, pour an abundance of beefy brown gravy on top, and you've got a comforting Hawaiian fusion loco moco.
+Take a foam container, fill the entire bottom with freshly steamed rice, pile on a few giant-sized fried hamburger patties that are mixed with onions and seasonings, pour an abundance of beefy brown gravy on top, and you've got a comforting Hawaiian fusion loco moco.

 Chinese steamed buns known as baozi, are what Hawaiian manupua originally stemmed from.